jpac1207/SPEA2-Paralelo/README.md

   -> Get the population of best hipervolume

 #Fuzzy
-  -> Use the difference between real hipervolum and the funded by algorithm.
+  -> Use the difference between real hipervolum and the found by algorithm.